dpicosm1/ignite4j-poc/README.md

-# Ignite Framework Proff of Concept
+# Ignite Framework Proof of Concept
 by Ignite Team 2020

+## MQ PoC
+Testing RabbitMQ as message broker and studying its integration capabilities.